shahafhermann/Web-Information-Retreival-ex1/README.md

     - The concatenated `String` has `36B` overhead plus ![](https://latex.codecogs.com/svg.latex?%5Cinline%20%5Cleft%28%5Cleft%28%5Cfrac%7Bt%7D%7BK%7D%5Cright%29%5Ccdot%20d&plus;%5Cleft%28t-%5Cfrac%7Bt%7D%7BK%7D%5Cright%29%5Ccdot%20s%5Cright%29%5Ccdot%20char), and overall ![](https://latex.codecogs.com/svg.latex?%5Cinline%2036&plus;%5Cleft%28%5Cfrac%7Bt%7D%7B100%7D%5Ccdot%20d&plus;%5Cleft%28t-%5Cfrac%7Bt%7D%7B100%7D%5Cright%29%5Ccdot%20s%5Cright%29%5Ccdot2) `byte`s.

-    As for the posting list file, it's very hard to give a theoretical analysis in association with the size of memory it will require, because it depends on each the actual numbers we're encoding.
+    As for the posting list file, it's very hard to give a theoretical analysis in association with the size of memory it will require, because it depends on each of the actual numbers we're encoding.
+    Trying to be more precise, diving into the implementation of group varint encoding, the expected size of one posting list of one token in the token dictionary will be as follows:
+    Let's denote M = number of groups to encode using group varint (it is the number of reviews that a given token appears in).
+    Let's denote variables x, y, z, w = number of groups out of M that represent a number that takes 1, 2, 3, 4 bytes respectively.
+    We get that the size of one posting list is:
+    - 4 bytes for writing the number M
+    - M/4 control bytes (each takes 1 byte)
+    - (1*x + 2*y + 3*z + 4*w) bytes (for the actual encoded numbers)
+    Now, for each token in the token dictionary we hold 2 posting lists successively, one for encoding the gap difference of each of the reviews the token appears in, and one for their matching frequencies. for each product ID in the product dictionary we hold just one posting list, the one of the gap differences.

-    Overall we can say that we expect the encoded posting list to be much smaller than the actual size that the numbers would take without encoding, due to the fact that we encode gap differences rather than actual numbers, and the fact that group varint doesn't waste bytes for padding or a fixed length for representation.
+    Overall we can say that we expect the encoded posting lists to be much smaller than the actual size that the numbers would take without encoding, due to the fact that we encode gap differences rather than actual numbers, and the fact that group varint doesn't waste bytes of padding for a fixed length, for representation.